sebdumancic/sebdumancic.github.io/_courses/1_prob_prog.md

 As this is a seminar course, you are expected to *actively participate* in class.
 During the lectures, we will be clarifying the details from the papers, analysing their strengths, weaknesses, and evaluation; in other words, exactly what you are supposed to do in your reports.
 Your participation will be graded in two ways:
  - Sending questions in advance.
 To start up discussion, I ask you to think about the papers in advance and post questions you have about it.
 What is a good question?
 Anything that helps you to understand the paper and is not of the form "What is X?" where X is something explained in the paper.
+Put these question in the Miro board and don't forget to put your name next to the question.
  - Helping others.
 Our shared goal is to understand the papers, and the field of probabilistic programming itself, together.
 We will maintain a shared PDF in which you can post and answer questions about papers.
+Answer the question in the Miro board and, again, dont' forget to put your name.

 See [how to do well in a seminar course.](#how-to-do-well-in-a-seminar-course)